Building Inclusive, Equitable and Just Societies

 Established by Keyvan Mahjoor, in memory of his late wife, The Vida Heydarian Gender Justice Award will help students in the M.A. or Collaborative M.A.
 Program who demonstrate financial need.
 Preference is given to students who are committed to regional, international, and transnational community-based and social justice themes focused on the Middle East.

-The WGSI Friends list is used to circulate information about our co-sponsored events, announcements and opportunities relating to Women and Gender studies.
-If you would like to subscribe to our listserv, please send an e-mail to firstname.lastname@example.org with “SUBSCRIBE” in the subject heading.
+The WGSI Dispatch is used to circulate information about upcoming events, announcements and opportunities within the Women & Gender Studies Insititute and our community.
+If you would like to subscribe to this newsletter, please click here.